 Unless stated otherwise, the ESG Report mainly covers the Group's major operating activities under direct operational control, including its provision of ELV solutions primarily on central control monitoring system in Hong Kong.
-All business activities are limited in Hong Kong.
-The ESG key performance indicators ("KPIs") are gathered and are shown in the ESG Report supplementing by explanatory notes to establish benchmarks.
-The Group will continue to assess the major ESG aspects of different businesses to determine whether to expand the scope of reporting.
+All the Group's business activities are conducted in Hong Kong.
+The reporting scope was assessed through review of the Group's revenue streams.
+The ESG key performance indicators ("KPIs") are gathered and are shown in the ESG Report supplemented by explanatory notes to establish benchmarks.
+Such KPIs are consistent with those disclosed in the previous ESG reports of the Company.
+The Board will continue to assess the major ESG aspects of different businesses to determine whether the scope of reporting should be expanded.